fbgallet/roam-extension-live-ai-assistant/README.md

 ### Query Agents

 Currently, 3 complementary AI Agents can help users to find precise information in their Roam Graph through natural language queries.
 The first two do not send any data from your graph to the LLM, they simply interpret the user's request to transform it into native Roam database queries.
-In contrast, the "Ask your graph" agent can have access to the data extracted by the queries to answer your question or proceed with the required processing (depending on the choose privacy mode).
+In contrast, "Ask your graph" agent can have access to the data extracted by the queries to answer your question or proceed with the required processing (depending on privacy mode you choose).

 - **Natural language query**: transform the user request in a properly formatted Roam query.
 It supports period range and semantic variations, [see details here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/query-agents.md#natural-language-query-agent).
 Very reliable.
-- **Natural language :q Datomic query**: transform the user request in a Datalog Datomic query using the native `:q` query syntax.
-The results are less reliable than with the previous agent because the syntax is much more complex.
-It works very well for fairly simple queries, more randomly for complex ones.
+- **Natural language :q Datomic query**: transform the user request in a Datalog Datomic query using the native `:q` query syntax, supporting more complexes and structured queries than the previous one.
 [See details here](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/docs/query-agents.md#natural-language-q-datomic-agent).

 ### Ask Your Graph (🆕 New in v.21)